Take a class

-The editors of this journal screen the top 100+ clinical journals and identify studies that are methodologically sound and clinically relevant.
-An enhanced abstract, with conclusions clearly stated, and a commentary are provided for each selected article.
+The editors of this journal screen over 100 clinical journals and identify studies that are methodologically sound and clinically relevant.
+An enhanced abstract, with clearly stated conclusions, and a commentary are provided for each selected article.
 Published by the American College of Physicians-American Society of Internal Medicine.
-Available through Ovid.

 Quality articles from over 110 clinical journals are selected by research staff, and then rated for clinical relevance and interest by an international group of physicians.
 Includes a searchable database of the best evidence from the medical literature and an email alerting system.
-From BMJ Publishing Group and McMaster University's Health Information Research Unit.
+From DynaMed Plus and McMaster University's Health Information Research Unit.
+Free registration is required.

 “Evidence-Based…” Journal series

 (e.g., Evidence-Based Medicine, Evidence-Based Mental Health, Evidence-Based Nursing) Primary research articles within the discipline are selected for quality and clinical relevance.
 A structured abstract and expert commentary are provided for each study.
-Search GalterSearch for "evidence based" as a phrase in title and use the filters to limit your retrieval to journals.
+Access "evidence based" journals through GalterSearch.

 Evidence is not always available via filtered resources.
 Searching the primary literature may be required.
 It is possible to use specific search strategies in MEDLINE and other databases to achieve the highest possible level of evidence.

-Bibliography of controlled trials identified by contributors to the Cochrane Collaboration and others, and is part of an international effort to combine hand searching of the international literature with online searching to create an unbiased source of data for systematic reviews.
-Includes studies published in MEDLINE, EMBASE, and other databases, as well as reports published in conference proceedings and other sources not currently listed in MEDLINE or other bibliographic databases.
-Available through Wiley InterScience as part of the Cochrane Library.
+Register of controlled trials identified by contributors to the Cochrane Collaboration, and is part of an international effort to combine hand searching of the international literature with online searching to create an unbiased source of data for systematic reviews.
+Includes studies published in MEDLINE, Embase, and other databases, as well as reports published in conference proceedings and other sources not currently indexed in MEDLINE or other bibliographic databases.
+Available through Wiley as part of the Cochrane Library.

-To limit your PsycINFO search to the best evidence-producing studies: Click on the ‘Limits’ icon to use ‘Clinical Queries’ or limit to ‘methodology’ types.
+To limit your PsycINFO search to the best evidence-producing studies: Click on Advanced Search and limit to "methodology" types, such as "meta-analysis."